 By now, you understand the importance of having a proper oral care routine.
 So how exactly do you create one?
 To take better care of your teeth and gums, make sure to brush your teeth twice daily, doing so for approximately two minutes each time.
 Flossing should also be done once per day to reach into those areas where the toothbrush can’t.
 And don’t forget, those regular check-ups and cleanings with your dentist are an essential part of your oral health.
 So always make time to visit your dentist every six months or when recommended.

-Give your smile the best care with our team at Rockcliffe Dental.
+Give your smile great care with our team at Rockcliffe Dental.
 Contact us today to set up an appointment.